 They are lighter in weight, also reducing the transmission of heat, sound and damp.

-These hollow bricks are used in the construction of brick masonry.
+These hollow block are used in the construction of brick masonry.

 Fly ash is a fine powder thrown as a large amount of waste material at a thermal power station.